 The truth is that I am not special…you can start freelance writing too.
 I am reminded of a quote from an early episode of Jerry Seinfeld’s Netflix series Comedians In Cars Getting Coffee when guest comedian Sarah Silverman said (and I am paraphrasing) something to the effect of “It always blows my mind when people say, I wish I could work as a writer.
 But the truth is, no one needs to pay you to start writing…you can just start writing now!”

 So while you may not be getting paid to write your blog…it’s a good place to start.
 Simply getting into the habit of writing more will prepare you for those travel writing opportunities down the line.

-Here is a rundown of my blogging journey so far that led me to my first travel writing gig.
+Here is a rundown of my blogging journey so far that led me to my first travel writing gig that provided free accommodations.

 Honestly I truly believe I would not have gotten it had I not had my own blog.

 The journey begins!
 I officially started my blog, Plain Jane Lifestyle.
 I switched from the free Wordpress.com platform to self-hosting with Siteground (affiliate) and using WordPress.org (Affiliate) Check out my blog post that explains how start your blog, pick out your name and get hosting here.

 I had my first blog post “go viral” with over 3,500 pins and shares on Pinterest.
 My blog post What Every Blogger Needs To Know About Blogging Legally and it continues to be one of my top read posts.
 What made this post successful was that it added value to my readers with helpful information and I had an interview with a successful blogger/attorney that provided great information.
 She was already an established professional blogger with a great following so when she helped promote the blog post on her end it really increased the amount of viewers to my site.

 I joined Tailwind (update – I currently only do manual pinning and not Tailwind) and by joining it really helped me broaden my audience reach and gain more readers to my website.

 February 2018 –